rochester-rcl/may_bragdon_theme/README.md

 > This project is currently under development.

->**Temporary Note**
-I currently have a background image CSS animation.
-It has a hard coded absolute URL.
-You will need to change that URL in order for it to show up.
-It is located on **line 9** of **css/slideshow.css**

 # May Bragdon Drupal Theme
 A custom drupal theme created for the May Bragdon project.